kyma-project/busola/docs/resource-validation/README.md

 Policies can also reference rules in different rule sets as long as they are loaded in Busola.

 To see the full specifications, check the [example rule-set](../../examples/resource-validation/rule-set.yaml).

+## Scan the cluster

+With the **CLUSTER_VALIDATION** [feature flag](../features.md) enabled, you can use these rules to scan existing resources in your cluster.

+The Cluster Validation panel is located on the Cluster Overview page.